-- Establish a unique, interdisciplinary center for the interchange of ideas and skills among scientists working in all aspects of condensed matter, nano physics, and advanced materials
+- Establish a unique, interdisciplinary center for the interchange of ideas and skills among scientists working in all aspects of condensed matter physics and quantum materials and phenomena.

-- Lay the foundations for future high technologies based on electronic properties of condensed and nano systems
+- Lay the foundations for future technologies based on electronic properties of quantum materials, for applications ranging between power/energy infrastructure to quantum information and computation technologies, nanoelectronic, nanooptic and spintronic materials.

-- Develop talented scientists to become future leaders in the field.
+- Develop and nurture talented scientists to become future leaders in the field.

-CNAM receives support from the National Science Foundation, the Office of Naval Research, the Army Research Office, the Air Force Office of Scientific Research and the Laboratory for Physical Sciences.
+QMC receives support from the National Science Foundation, Department of Energy, the Office of Naval Research, the Army Research Office, the Air Force Office of Scientific Research, the Gordon and Betty Moore Foundation and the Laboratory for Physical Sciences.